 - Faculty recommendation to withhold student from clinical education experience due to deficient professional behavior

 Students will not be allowed to participate in clinical experiences if there is a reason to believe that they are unprepared for this type of experience.
 Sufficient reasons include:

-- Medical or psychological conditions which could endanger the safety of the student or the patients entrusted to them, or that prevent the student from fully participating in the clinical experience.
+- Medical or psychological conditions that could endanger the safety of the student or the patients entrusted to them, or that prevent the student from fully participating in the clinical experience

 - Problems identified with professional behaviors may result in a student being regarded by faculty as unprepared for clinical assignment.
 With the assistance of faculty, the student must resolve the problem area prior to the clinical assignment.

 - Clinical education courses are sequenced (I, II, III, IV, V).
 If a student does not satisfactorily complete one course, he/she may not progress to the next course without completion of remedial work or repeat of the course.

 Grounds for Removal from the PT Program